North Charleston Family Law

 • Contempt and enforcement proceedings

-For many people, the most intimidating part of a family case is not knowing what comes next.
-Our role is to bring structure to that uncertainty.
-From the first conversation, we focus on giving you a clear picture of what you can expect and which decisions are coming up.
+For most people, the hardest part of a family case is not knowing what comes next.
+We bring structure to that uncertainty from the first conversation.

-In your free, confidential consultation, we listen to your story and ask targeted questions about your family, finances, and goals.
-We then walk through how South Carolina family law generally treats situations like yours, and we outline possible paths, such as negotiation, mediation, or preparing for a hearing in Charleston County Family Court.
-You have the chance to ask questions and talk through trade-offs without pressure.
+In your free, confidential consultation, we listen to your story, ask targeted questions about your family, finances, and goals, and walk through how South Carolina family law applies to your situation.
+We outline the realistic paths: negotiation, mediation, or a hearing in Charleston County Family Court, so you can weigh trade-offs without pressure.

-If you choose to move forward with us, we will gather key information such as financial records, prior court orders, and communication history where relevant.
-We then work with you to build a tailored strategy that fits your priorities.
-For some clients, that may mean focusing on a parenting plan that keeps children in a particular school.
-For others, it may mean structuring a property resolution that protects a family business from disruption.
+If you move forward with us, we gather financial records, prior court orders, and relevant communication history to build a strategy around your priorities.
+For some clients, that means a parenting plan built around a specific school or a child’s medical needs.
+For others, it means structuring a property resolution that keeps a family business intact.
+Throughout, we explain filings before they go out and prepare you for hearings and settlement discussions in plain language.

-If you are not yet ready to file, some helpful steps you can take now include:
+If you’re not yet ready to file, these steps can help you prepare:

-• Gathering basic financial documents, such as tax returns and recent bank statements
+• Gather basic financial documents, including recent tax returns and bank statements

-• Keeping a simple calendar of parenting time and key events involving your children
+• Keep a simple calendar of parenting time and key events involving your children

-• Avoiding written statements or agreements without first understanding the legal impact
+• Avoid written statements or informal agreements without understanding their legal impact first

-• Writing down your main questions and goals to discuss during a consultation
+• Write down your main questions and priorities to bring to the consultation

-At the same time, we know that court hearings are only one part of your life.
-Many of our clients are coordinating parenting exchanges between households in different parts of the Charleston area, commuting to work, or managing school activities.
-We talk through how proposed parenting plans or support arrangements may play out in daily life, not just on paper.
+We also think carefully about how family court orders play out in real life.
+Many of our clients are coordinating parenting exchanges between households in different parts of the county, managing school logistics, or working irregular schedules.
+We talk through how proposed parenting plans and support arrangements can function day to day, not just how they read on paper.

 Frequently Asked Questions

-We start by listening to your goals and concerns, then we explain how South Carolina law approaches issues like property, support, and parenting.
-From there, we work with you to design a tailored plan that may include negotiation, mediation, or court, depending on what best protects your interests.
+We start by listening to your goals and concerns, then explain how South Carolina law approaches property, support, and parenting.
+From there, we work with you to build a tailored plan that may include negotiation, mediation, or court, depending on the issues involved.

-Before filing, it often helps to gather basic information about your child’s schooling, medical needs, and current routines.
-You can also keep notes about parenting time and important events.
-Talking with an attorney early allows you to avoid missteps and to shape your approach around your child’s best interests.
+It often helps to gather basic information about your child’s schooling, medical needs, and current routines and to keep notes on parenting time and important events.
+Talking with an attorney early can help you avoid missteps and shape your approach around your child’s best interests from the start.

-We do work with clients whose cases involve strong disagreements, complex histories, or significant assets.
-Our background in high-stakes litigation helps us manage conflict in a structured way.
-We focus on careful preparation, realistic advice, and strategies designed to move your case forward productively.
+Yes.
+We work with clients whose cases involve strong disagreements, complex histories, or significant assets.
+Our background in high-stakes litigation helps us manage conflict in a structured way, with careful preparation, realistic advice, and strategies designed to move your case forward productively.

 Cost depends on the complexity of your situation, the level of conflict, and how your case proceeds.
-We explain our fee structure in detail during your free consultation and discuss ways to focus efforts where they matter most, so you can plan and avoid unnecessary surprises.
+We explain our fee structure in detail during your free consultation and discuss how to focus effort where it matters most, so you can plan without unnecessary surprises.

-We do assist Spanish-speaking clients and families from multicultural backgrounds.
-Our bilingual and multicultural perspective helps us communicate more clearly and understand the full context of your situation.
-During your consultation, you can let us know your language needs so we can plan accordingly.
+We do.
+We assist Spanish-speaking clients and families from multicultural backgrounds, and our bilingual perspective helps us understand the full context of your situation.
+During your consultation, let us know your language needs and we’ll plan accordingly.

-You do not have to sort through South Carolina family law alone.
-If you are facing divorce, a custody dispute, or questions about support connected to North Charleston, a conversation with our team can help you understand your options and start building a plan that fits your life.
+You don’t have to sort through South Carolina family law alone.
+If you’re facing divorce, a custody dispute, or questions about support connected to North Charleston, a conversation with our team can help you understand your options and start building a plan that fits your life.

-Talk with our family law attorney in North Charleston today—book your consultation online or call (843) 701-1695 for personalized advice on your case.
+Talk with our North Charleston family law team today.
+Book your consultation online or call (843) 701-1695 for personalized guidance on your case.

 Client Testimonials